Laura Gowing: Research

-Gowing's research relates to early modern England, women, gender, the body, sexuality, crime, disorder, and London.
+Gowing's research relates to early modern England, women, gender, the body, sexuality, crime, and London.
+Much of her work uses legal records as a source for the history of sixteenth- and seventeenth-century women, with a particular focus on language and the body.
+Her first book Domestic Dangers revealed high numbers of London women litigating and testifying about sex and marriage, arguing for a 'language of insult' that defined women through sexual reputation.
 In Common Bodies (2003), Gowing critiqued the approaches of Thomas W. Laqueur and Michel Foucault to the history of the body in the early modern period in a book that was positively reviewed in The Guardian.